Yousefx10/HTML-App-Inventor/project/notes.md

 - option to SWITCH BETWEEN SCREENS WHILE CODING IN MAIN SCREEN.[DONE]

-- option to SWITCH BETWEEN FROM ACTION BLOCK.
+- option to SWITCH BETWEEN FROM ACTION BLOCK.[DONE]
 </details>